-Within the framework of the ERIAC International Cultural Outreach Program, ERIAC in partnership with Slovo 21 co-hosted the event “SAR DIČHOLA ROMAŇI KULTURA DUREDER” – The Future of Romani Culture”, which took place on February 13th in Prague.
+Within the framework of the ERIAC International Cultural Outreach Program, ERIAC, in partnership with Slovo 21 co-hosted the event “SAR DIČHOLA ROMAŇI KULTURA DUREDER – The Future of Romani Culture”, which took place on 13 February in Prague.
 The programme of the event included an international conference and evening cultural program.

-Within the fraemework of the Prague conference, the participants focused on the presentation of Romani culture in the Czech Republic and abroad, discussed the challenges and obstacles associated with the financing of Roma cultural projects and future development of Roma cultural heritage.
-The conference was inaugurated by dr. Anna Mirga-Kruszelnicka, Deputy Director of ERIAC, Mrs Jelena Silajdžić, Director of the NGO Slovo 21, Ambassador of Federal Republic of Germany, Mr. Christoph Isrand and Ambassador of the Kingdom of Norway, Mrs. Siri Ellen Sletner.
+Within the framework of the Prague conference, the participants focused on the presentation of Romani culture in the Czech Republic and abroad, discussed the challenges and obstacles associated with the financing of Roma cultural projects and future development of Roma cultural heritage.
+The conference was inaugurated by Dr. Anna Mirga-Kruszelnicka, the Deputy Director of ERIAC, Mrs. Jelena Silajdžić, the Director of Slovo 21, Ambassador of Federal Republic of Germany Mr. Christoph Isrand, and Ambassador of the Kingdom of Norway, Mrs. Siri Ellen Sletner.

-The Conference counted with the participation of the Minister of Culture, Dr. Ilja Šmíd, the Prague City Councillor, Mr. Jan Wolf and Mr. Martin Martínek, Head of Govermnet Council for Roma Minority Affairs Unit and Secretariat of the Government Council for National Minorities who underlined their continuous support for Roma cultural and artistic initiatives in the Czech Republic.
+The conference counted with the participation of the Minister of Culture, Dr. Ilja Šmíd, the Prague City Councillor Mr. Jan Wolf, and Mr. Martin Martínek, Head of Government Council for Roma Minority Affairs Unit and Secretariat of the Government Council for National Minorities, who underlined their continuous support for Roma cultural and artistic initiatives in the Czech Republic.

-Besides the governmental representatives, there were many organizations and NGOs, who represented important Roma cultural projects in the Czech Republic: David Tišer presented the work of the Roma NGO ARA ART; Zdeněk Ryšavý talked about Romea with their magazine Romano Vodi; Ivona Parčiová from IQ Roma Servis presented Amaro records, the recording studio for Roma artists; dr. Jana Horváthová talked about the Museum of Romani Culture and Pavlína Matiová presented the work of Slovo 21 and their Khamoro Festival, the biggest Roma festival in the world.
+Besides the governmental representatives, there were many organizations and NGOs, who represented important Roma cultural projects in the Czech Republic.
+David Tišer presented the work of the Roma NGO ARA ART.
+Zdeněk Ryšavý talked about Romea and their magazine Romano Vodi.
+Ivona Parčiová from IQ Roma Servis presented Amaro records, the recording studio for Roma artists.
+Dr. Jana Horváthová talked about the Museum of Romani Culture and Pavlína Matiová presented the work of Slovo 21 and their Khamoro Festival, the biggest Roma festival in the world.

 photo: ERIAC/ Nihad Nino Pušija